Beans Reardon: Career

 From 1920 to 1921, he umpired in the Western Canada League, where he made his reputation in Edmonton by refusing a police escort out of a park after a particularly contentious game before a hostile crowd, saying, "I didn't sneak in and I won't sneak out."
 He then worked in the Pacific Coast League for four seasons before reaching the major leagues.
+While based in California, Reardon mentored future Edmonton umpire John Ducey.

 He was known for his many arguments on the field, and for the fact that he relished the opportunity to match the players in his use of off-color language; he came to refer to himself as "the last of the cussin' umpires", and rarely ejected players from games, reportedly because he enjoyed trading insults.
 At one point in his career, NL president Ford Frick issued a memo to all field personnel requiring them to reduce their use of profanity, a thinly veiled move directed primarily at Reardon.

 Reardon had a difficult relationship with longtime NL umpire Bill Klem, the dean of the league staff; the younger umpire insisted upon wearing the outside chest protector used by American League umpires, rather than the inside protector favored by Klem.
 Reardon also regularly conversed during games with spectators in the stands, another annoyance to Klem.
 Reardon would note that he perhaps stayed as long as he did in the league only because Klem was promoted to a non-field position in 1941.
 Ever outspoken, upon accepting an award named for Klem from Houston sportswriters in the 1960s, Reardon offhandedly remarked that he and Klem hated one another.